nanoc/nanoc.app/content/docs/guides/unit-testing-nanoc-sites.md

 In a custom check, you can use `#add_issue`.
 The first argument is the description of the problem, and the `:subject` option defines the location of the problem (usually a filename).

-The following data methods are available in a custom check:

-`output_filenames`
-: A list of filenames in the output directory corresponding to items.
-This list does not include files that are in output but do not have a corresponding item.

-`site`
-: The [Nanoc::Site](/docs/api/Nanoc/Site.html) instance representing the current site.
-To get the items, layouts or configuration, use `#items`, `#layouts` and `#config`, respectively.
+In a custom check, the variables `@config`, `@items`, and `@layouts` are available, in addition to `@output_filenames`, which is the collection of filenames in the output directory that correspond to an item in the site.
+See the [variables](/docs/reference/variables/) page for details.